COP 29 Blog

 - Anthony Moffa – Associate Professor of Environmental Law, University of Maine School of Law.
 FOCUS: carbon trading (voluntary and compliance markets), loss and damage (compensation for climate harms).

 - Holly Fain – JD Candidate, Maine Law.
-FOCUS: indigenous community participation, adaptation.
+FOCUS: Indigenous community participation, adaptation.

 - Hailey Rizzo – JD Candidate, Maine Law.
 FOCUS: loss and damage, small island states, oceans.